 In territories where the audio-visual rights to South African racing are purchased directly by independent bookmaker groups, a fixed monthly fee is levied.

 Revenue is also earned from internet operators authorised to receive and bet on the South African racing content.
 Where live video streams are made available to punters over the internet, a fee is also charged per stream viewed over the internet.

 In certain instances where PGL is unable to commingle local pools into a foreign tote, standalone pools are created in South Africa.
-However, where PGL is able to commingle, South African punters have the opportunity to bet into larger pools situated offshore.
+However, where PGL is able to commingle, SA punters have the opportunity to bet into larger pools situated offshore.

 ISLE OF MAN

-Through a strategic partnership with Tabcorp in Australia, PGL jointly own an international tote operation on the Isle of Man, known as the Premier Gateway International (PGI).
-This subsidiary is licensed to conduct pari-mutual betting on the island.
+Through a strategic partnership with Tabcorp in Australia, PGL jointly owns an international tote operation on the Isle of Man ("IOM"), known as the Premier Gateway International ("PGI").
+This subsidiary associate is licensed to conduct pari-mutuel betting on the island

 Phumelela Gaming & Leisure